fluent/fluent-bit-docs/administration/networking.md

 If a TCP connection is keepalive enabled and has very high traffic, the connection may _never_ be killed.
 In a situation where the remote endpoint is load-balanced in some way, this may lead to an unequal distribution of traffic.
 Setting `net.keepalive_max_recycle` causes keepalive connections to be recycled after a number of messages are sent over that connection.
 Once this limit is reached, the connection is terminated gracefully, and a new connection will be created for subsequent messages.

+### DNS mode

+If a transport layer protocol is specified, the plugin whose configuration section the `net.dns.mode` setting is specified on overrides the global `dns.mode` value and issues DNS requests using the specified protocol which can be either TCP or UDP

 ## Configuration Options

 For plugins that rely on networking I/O, the following section describes the network configuration properties available and how they can be used to optimize performance or adjust to different configuration needs: